4hands2cats/UnityDebugToolkitDocumentation/docs/patchnote.md

 This section is the log of all the changes and additions to UDT since release.

+## V1.2.0
+### Features
+- Adds Commands for static functions as code attributes
+- Adds Metrics graphic plot
+- Adds metrics for audio and memory usage

+### Improvements
+- More icons for the scripts of the plugin
+- Performance improvements
+- Console navigation improvement

 ## V 1.1.0
 ### Features
 - Adds a runtime gizmos debug mode for the navmesh agents